kaby76/Trash/trcombine/readme.md

-# Trcombine
+# trcombine

-Combine two grammars into one grammar.
+Combine two grammars into one.
 One grammar must be a lexer grammar, the other a parser grammar, order is irrelevant.
 The output is parse tree data.